cdelker/ziamath/docs/options.rst

 Declaring Operators
 *******************

-To declare a new math operator, use :py:meth:`ziamath.zmath.declareoperator`.
+To declare a new math operator, use :py:meth:`ziamath.tex.declareoperator`.
 This works similar to LaTeX's DeclareMathOperator to allow custom function names typeset as functions instead of identifiers.

 Decimal Separator
 *****************